lipiventura/PFL-FEUP/README.md

 To run our game, you need to follow these very simple steps:
 1. Open SICStus;
 2. In the file menu, choose option 'Consult' and choose the game.pl file;
-3. type 'play.' in the SICStus terminal;
+3. type 'play.' in the SICStus console;
 4. Choose the game mode and have fun.

 ## Game Description